 Your solicitor can help you determine the exact damages and expenses as they pertain to your claim.

-Whether you are suing a bar for assault or you are suing a bar bouncer, one of the most difficult challenges following an injury or accident is gathering together the funds to launch a legal claim.
+Whether you are making a claim against a bar for assault or you are making a claim against a bar bouncer, one of the most difficult challenges following an injury or accident is gathering together the funds to launch a legal claim.
 If you are considering a bar, pub, or nightclub injury claim, we offer an alternative.

 Our next section will look at the amounts that can be claimed for pub accident claims and bar accident claims.
 Please read on if this is of interest to you.